AxonIQ/reference-guide/operations-guide/setting-up-axon-server/command-line.md

 ## Access control

 When running Axon Server with access control enabled, executing commands remotely requires an access token.
 This has to provided with the -t option.
-When you run a command on the Axon Server node itself, you don't have to provide a token.
+When you run a command on the Axon Server node itself from the directory where Axon Server was started, you don't have to provide a token.

 For Axon Server Standard Edition the token is specified in the axonserver.properties file (property name = **axoniq.axonserver.token**).
 In Enterprise Edition you need to register an application with ADMIN role, and you can use that application's token to